My Plantiful Cooking

 🍽More vegan tofu recipes

-• Chinese Braised Claypot Tofu
+Chinese Braised Claypot Tofu

-• Vegan Tofu Cabbage Stir-fry with Mushrooms
+Quick Tofu Cabbage Stir-fry

-• Vegan Rice Paper Rolls with Tofu
+Vegan Tofu Rice Paper Rolls

-• Crispy Vegan Tandoori Tofu (baked/pan-fried)
+Crispy Vegan Tandoori Tofu (baked/pan-fried)

-If you did make this recipe, do leave a rating and comment down below, we love hearing from you!
+If you made this recipe, leave a rating and comment below.
+We would love to hear from you!
 Subscribe to My Plantiful Cooking to get new recipes delivered straight to your inbox!
-Follow us on Instagram, Facebook and Pinterest to get the latest updates. 😉
+Follow us on Instagram, Facebook, and Pinterest to get the latest updates. 😉

 📖 Recipe